analoncur3/ASCoR-Project/README.md

 ## Methodology:
+#### Title Analysis
+- co-occurrence networks of titles after removing words with high idf scores (very common words used by both media)

 #### Overall Corpus Analysis (to find key frames / narratives structuring the voter ID debate)
 - similarity analysis comparing left vs right leaning media to understand key terms defining coverage from each (data: all)
 - calculate tf-idf scores on the dataframes divided by media type (left and right), and compare top terms per congressional session. (data: right and left)

 #### Voter ID Frames
-- target keyness analysis on word "identification" to understand the context surrounding this term of each media group (data: right and left)
+- target keyness analysis on word "identification" to understand the context surrounding this term of each media group (data: all)
-- explore word embedding of word "identification" using a similar approach to conText but with pre-trained embedding model
+- explore word embedding of word "identification" using a similar approach to conText but with pre-trained embedding model fine-tuned to our data to understand changes in framing over time.